 Given its effects on self-control regions of the brain, various forms of meditation can be very useful in helping people recover from addiction.
 One study found that mindfulness training was significantly more effective at helping people to quit smoking than conventional stop-smoking programs.
 It is thought that meditation can help to decouple the feelings of craving from the physical act of smoking, meaning one does not always have to lead to the other.
-Further research has shown that mindfulness training and cognitive behavioural techniques can also help to overcome other forms of addiction.
+Further research has shown that mindfulness training and cognitive behavioral techniques can also help to overcome other forms of addiction.

 Meditation Can Help to Control our Brain’s “Me Center”

 A very interesting study conducted at Yale University discovered that mindfulness meditation can decrease activity in the brain’s “default mode network (DMN)”, a brain network responsible for mind wandering and self-pondering thoughts.
 The DMN becomes active when we’re not concentrating or thinking about anything in particular; and mind wandering has been shown to be associated with being less happy and worrying about the past and future.
 This, and other studies, have also shown that when the mind does start to wander, people who practice meditation regularly are better at snapping back out of it to focus on the tasks at hand.